LongSeanSilvr/eaf_tools/README.md

-# eaf_utils
+# eaf_tools
-This is a collection of python programs to help in reviewing and preparing ELAN .eaf transcription files.
+This is a collection of python scripts to help in reviewing and preparing ELAN .eaf transcription files.
 A brief descri ption of each script is given below.

 ## eaf_spell_check.py